Our SHINE Collective Team

 Erica founded SHINE Collective to support those who have experienced real harm from assault, abuse, neglect, coercion and manipulation within the psychedelic community.

-Maria Katrina (she/her), better known as Kat, identifies as a queer woman of color from Los Angeles, California.
+Katrina Olive (she/her) identifies as queer woman of color from Los Angeles, California.
 She is a trauma-informed Health & Wellness Educator and Psychedelic Harm Reduction Consultant with a Bachelor of Science in Nursing and a Master of Science in Nurse Education.
-She comes with a strong background in acute healthcare, hospital administration, and ketamine therapy for mental health disorders.
-In addition to nursing, she has contributed her talent and expertise to health & safety teams at public and private events around the world.
+She comes with a strong background in acute care, hospital administration, ketamine treatment centers, and event health & safety services at public and private settings around the world.
+She currently works with Journey Clinical on their Clinical Operations team supporting their clinicians, member therapists, and patients engaging in ketamine-assisted psychotherapy.

 As a survivor of abuse and trauma as a child and as a healthcare provider, Kat endeavors to embrace personal growth and resilience amidst adversity and challenge.
 She channels these experiences into fueling her commitment to helping fellow survivors embody a sense of hope and healing through heartfelt care, safe spaces, and thoughtful education.

 After over a decade of providing care at the hospital bedside, Kat has transitioned away from the traditional forms of clinical nursing, but remains dedicated to her passion.
-She currently serves as a trauma-informed educator offering one on one coaching sessions and CPR & Narcan trainings, facilitates psychedelic integration to private clients and support groups, reviews content for psychedelic educational platforms, and continues to provide harm reduction and emotional support services to a variety of clientele.
+She currently serves as a trauma-informed educator, offers CPR & Narcan trainings, facilitates psychedelic integration to private clients and support groups, reviews content for psychedelic educational platforms, and continues to provide psychedelic harm reduction and emotional support services to a variety of clientele.

 In any role, Kat is known to bring a gracious, enthusiastic attitude alongside her prowess as a caregiver, her affinity for emotional intelligence, and a lifetime of meaningful experiences to support her clients, colleagues, and community.